Ray Ventrone: San Francisco 49ers

 Ventrone signed with the San Francisco 49ers on June 3, 2013, and served as a special teams captain for the 2013 and 2014 seasons; he was voted "Special Teams Player of the Year" by his teammates and coaches.

 Coaching career

 New England Patriots

 On March 3, 2015, the New England Patriots announced that they had hired Ray Ventrone as a special teams assistant coach.
 He fills the vacancy left after Scott O'Brien retired as Patriots' special teams coach, and assistant Joe Judge was named as O'Brien's replacement.
 His hire ended the Patriots' status as the only NFL team without a former player on its coaching staff.
 On February 5, 2017, Ventrone was part of the Patriots coaching staff that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.

 Indianapolis Colts

 On February 15, 2018, Ventrone was hired as the special teams coach of the Indianapolis Colts.

 Cleveland Browns

 On February 24, 2023, the Cleveland Browns officially announced Ventrone as their new assistant head coach and special teams coordinator.

+Los Angeles Rams

+On February 2, 2026, it was announced that Ventrone had joined the Los Angeles Rams as the team's special teams coordinator.